 As a visual telescope which would be my primary recommendation for it, it’s a workhorse.
 It’s compatible with Celestron’s SkySafari app (for a fee) that allows access to its 120,000+ object database.
 It provides for familiar and convenient control with its built-in WiFi network that allows user control from your smartphone or other WiFi-connected device.

 With brass worm gears that are known for their machined accuracy, you have precision, tracking, and smoothness.
 But, the mount load capacity is light if you’re going to be adding heavy DSLR or autoguiding equipment.
-It’s best suited for CCD cameras.
+I feel its best suited for CCD cameras.

 Features & Benefits